Amendments and Safety Reports

 • It is the responsibility of the Coordinating Principal Investigator (CPI) to submit monitoring reports to the HREC.

-Monitoring reports includes:
+Monitoring reports include:

 • Amendments: modifying the study of protocol or documents (e.g. participant information sheet and consent form), extending the HREC approval period, adding a new study site or changing personnel.